taka-b/binomial/README_v018.txt

                                         The file type for the plots is png.
                                         Select "NO" if you do not want to output plots.

-    "FiguresFromCSV_interval": ["YES" or "NO"], If "YES" is selected, plots will be created at intervals set by the csv-file out interval in *Time.
+    "Fig_from_CSV":    ["YES" or "NO"], If "YES" is selected, plots will be created at intervals set by the csv-file out interval in *Time.
                                                 If "NO" is selected, plots will be created using data from every step.
                                                 Selecting "YES" is recommended when there are many calculation steps.